-In 2017, total water consumption of the Group was 4,127 liters with a water consumption intensity of 0.24 liters per square meter of total operation floor area.
+In 2020, total water consumption of the Group was 10,942 liters with a water consumption intensity of 1.98 liters per square meter of total operation floor area.
+The significant increase was due to the workers living at the factory premises (temporary living quarters) due to the lockdown situation at several dormitories.